gabswb/stereolabs-test/README.md

 ### Results
 I took advantage of the TensorRT library and used reduced precision (`fp32`, `fp16` and `int8`) inference to reduced inference time. fp16 was actually almost 66% times faster on my machine (Tesla T4) while mainting good results.
 The int8 inference was even faster.
-However, the results were totally wrong.
+However, the results were totally wrong for this precision.
 This is probably due to the fact that int8 quantization requires calibration, but I only had 5 images at my disposal and limited computing resources.

 The following table summarize some benchmarks I've made on my machine (Tesla T4) with warmups etc :